Veiam/Veiam/README.md

 - 👀 I’m interested in spending hours on creating a program that will automate a repetitive task
 - 🌱 I’m currently practicing Algo, DP, and DS
 - 📫 How to reach me ...
 LinkedIn! https://www.linkedin.com/in/dayyang/
 - 🔥 Current Project is ...
-Private Chrome Extension:
-JavaScript
-57.5%
-CSS
-35.4%
-HTML
-7.1%
+Finishing Blind and Neet
 - ⚡ Current Goals are ...
-Learning Azure
+Learning Cloud
-- ❄️ Possible Future Project Ideas ...
-QOL plugins for Blackduck or Gerrit?
+- ❄️ Future Project Ideas ...
+QOL Chrome Extension:
 - ✨ Private Repo Languages:
 C 52.5%
 Java 25.8%